NL33/electron-git/znext.md

           +++ b/second-folder/lincoln-doc.txt
           @@ -1,17 +1,22 @@
 to parse this, I split the string by split("diff --git a/").
 This works well.
 But what if someone has that combo in the document itself?
 If so, it will split the string based on that.
 What to do?
 I need a different way of parsing the diff result. diff2html does it somehow, but I haven't been able to determine it yet.
 If I don't find a solution, then I could still split the string, but don't change any formatting (right now I add a separator and highlight the folder name).
 Just parse it in order to add a div id with the name of the file, which I use to link to that section from the table of contents.
 I could still keep the link--so worst case the table of contents link gets messed up, which is not a big deal.

+could do the split based on more info, like the actual name of the doc, which you get from the original diffsymmary array.
+Or could do split based on git diff -a/......@....@

+--add a search box to the app windows so you can search text inside of the window.

+--check if git installed on system.
+--when release, be sure to have way to update the app and provide notices in the app.
+There's probably some tutorials out there about charging for electron apps

+# contact notes

+if link it to github, could tell them about it to get their support